Matty-El/urban-attiva/README.md

 9. add the following to your settings.py
 >* if os.path.exists("env.py"): import env
 10. Apply migrations
-11. Create your super user
+11. Create a super user
 12. To view what the website in a browser from here type "python3 manage.py runserver" into the console and hit enter or replace "manage.py" with which ever you have named the app
 13. A pop-up will appear stating "A service is available on Port 8000" select Open Browser